GodChosen/kode-kloud-engineer/Linux/README.md

 Add NTP server 1.sg.pool.ntp.org in NTP configuration on App Server 2.

 Please do not try to start/restart/stop ntp service, as we already have a restart for this service scheduled for tonight and we don't want these changes to be applied right now.

+**#10 MariaDB Troubleshooting**

+There is a critical issue going on with the Nautilus application in Stratos DC.
+The production support team identified that the application is unable to connect to the database.
+After digging into the issue, the team found that mariadb service is down on the database server.

+Look into the issue and fix the same.

+**#11 Linux Postfix Troubleshooting**

+Some users of the monitoring app have reported issues with xFusionCorp Industries mail server.
+They have a mail server in Stork DC where they are using postfix mail transfer agent.
+Postfix service seems to fail.
+Try to identify the root cause and fix it

+**#12 Linux Collaborative Directories**

+The Nautilus team doesn't want its data to be accessed by any of the other groups/teams due to security reasons and want their data to be strictly accessed by the dbadmin group of the team.

+Setup a collaborative directory /dbadmin/data on Nautilus App 1 server in Stratos Datacenter.

+The directory should be group owned by the group dbadmin and the group should own the files inside the directory.
+The directory should be read/write/execute to the group owners, and others should not have any access.

+**#13 Create a Cron Job**

+The Nautilus system admins team has prepared scripts to automate several day-to-day tasks.
+They want them to be deployed on all app servers in Stratos DC on a set schedule.
+Before that they need to test similar functionality with a sample cron job.
+Therefore, perform the steps below:

+a.
+Install cronie package on all Nautilus app servers and start crond service.

+b.
+Add a cron */5 * * * * echo hello > /tmp/cron_text for root user.